CloudCompare/CloudComPy/sphinxDoc/userUseCases.rst

 The above code snippets are from :download:`test035.py <../tests/test035.py>`.

-compute Cloth Simulation Filter on a cloud with CSF plugin
+Compute Cloth Simulation Filter on a cloud with CSF plugin
 ----------------------------------------------------------

 The concepts are presented in the